Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- Murray has taken 16 shots per game this season and made 7.3 per game, which account for 14.7% and 13.2%, respectively, of his team's total.
+- This season, Jamal Murray has made 7.3 shots per game, which accounts for 13.2% of his team's total makes.

-- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's shots from beyond the arc.
+- He's knocked down 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

-- Murray's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are sixth in the league, conceding 111.6 points per game.
+- Defensively, the Suns are sixth in the league, giving up 111.6 points per game.

-- The Suns give up 23.4 assists per contest, third-ranked in the league.
+- Looking at assists, the Suns are ranked third in the league, giving up 23.4 per contest.

-- Allowing 11.4 made 3-pointers per game, the Suns are the third-ranked team in the NBA.
+- The Suns give up 11.4 made 3-pointers per contest, third-ranked in the NBA.

 Jamal Murray vs. the Suns